GICDM: Mitigating Hubness for Reliable Distance-Based Generative Model Evaluation: Background: Hubness in High-Dimensional Distributions

 \section{Background: Hubness in High-Dimensional Distributions}

-The \emph{$k$-occurrence} of a point $x \in D$, denoted $O_k(x)$, is the number of times $x$ appears among the $k$-nearest neighbors of other points in the dataset $D$: $O_k(x) = \# \{y \in D \setminus \{x\} \mid x \in \mathcal{N}_k(y)\}$, where $\mathcal{N}_k(y)$ is the set of $k$-nearest neighbors of $y$ in $D$.
-As dimensionality increases, the distribution of $k$-occurrences becomes increasingly skewed to the right, with the emergence of \emph{hubs}: points with unusually high $O_k$ values (see \Cref{fig:gaussian_occurrences}).
+The \emph{$k$-occurrence} of a point $x \in D$, denoted $O_k(x)$, is the number of times $x$ appears among the $k$-nearest-neighbors of other points in the dataset $D$: $O_k(x) = \# \{y \in D \setminus \{x\} \mid x \in \mathcal{N}_k(y)\}$, where $\mathcal{N}_k(y)$ is the set of $k$-nearest-neighbors of $y$ in $D$.
+As dimensionality increases, the distribution of $k$-occurrences becomes increasingly skewed to the right, with the emergence of \emph{hubs}: points with unusually high $O_k$ values.
+Conversely, this skew leaves a massive number of points with $O_k=0$, known as \emph{antihubs} (see \Cref{fig:gaussian_occurrences}).
 This phenomenon is called \emph{hubness} \cite{radovanovic2010hubs}.
-Unlike in low dimensions, where nearest neighbor relationships are often reciprocal, hubness makes these relationships highly asymmetric, rendering the notion of "neighborhood" unreliable for many data points \cite{feldbauer2018fast, feldbauer2019comprehensive}.
+Unlike in low dimensions, where nearest-neighbor relationships are often reciprocal, hubness makes these relationships highly asymmetric, rendering the notion of "neighborhood" unreliable for many data points \cite{feldbauer2018fast, feldbauer2019comprehensive}.